 - Stroke, history of—Use with caution.
 May make these conditions worse in men.

-A doctor or other trained health professional will give you or your child histrelin.
-The histrelin implant will be placed under the skin of the upper arm.
+A doctor or other trained health professional will give you histrelin.
+The histrelin implant will be placed under the skin in the inner area of the upper arm.